ohmlang/ohmlang.github.io/doc/syntax-reference.md

 (See [src/built-in-rules.ohm](../src/built-in-rules.ohm).)

-`any`: Matches a single item from the input stream.
-For a string, it will match any one character.
+`any`: Matches the next character in the input stream, if one exists.

 `letter`: Matches a single character which is a letter (either uppercase or lowercase).